ISSF 10 meter air rifle: Rules

 Until 2013, the maximum achievable aggregate score (qualification + final) was 709 for men (600 + 109.0) and 509 for women (400 + 109.0).
-The score for the qualification used integers (10 as highest score per shot) and the final stage included decimals (10.9 as highest score per shot).
+The score for the qualification used integers (10 as the highest score per shot), and the final stage included decimals (10.9 as the highest score per shot).
 No top competitor achieved an official perfect aggregate score under these rules.

-Under rules introduced in 2013, the qualification scores that used to be combined with the finals scores for competition results were deleted, and the best eight competitors started all over again.
-In the 20 shots final, the highest achievable final score was 218.0 points.
-No top competitor achieved an official perfect final score under these rules.
+Under rules introduced in 2013, finals became "start from zero", with qualification scores no longer carried forward, and the best eight competitors started all over again.
+In the 20-shot final, the highest achievable final score was 218.0 points.
+No competitor achieved an official perfect final score under these rules.

-Rules introduced in 2018 ended the competition format differences between male and female athletes.
+Rules introduced in 2018 ended the differences in competition format between male and female athletes.
 Also, the final was changed to 24 shots (5 shots + 5 shots + 14 shots elimination phase).
 In the final, the highest achievable final score is 261.6 points.
-Up to 2020, no top competitor has achieved an official perfect final score under these rules.
-The current world record is 252.8 for men and 252.9 for women.
+Until 2020, no top competitor has achieved an official perfect final score under these rules.
+The current world record is 253.7 for men and 252.9 for women.

 Qualification Round

 Pre 2013 qualification rules

 The course of fire was an unlimited number of sighter shots followed by 60 competition shots for men or 40 competition shots for women, all fired within 75 minutes for men or 50 minutes for women.
-During this initial or qualification phase a maximum of 10 points was awarded for each shot.
+During this initial or qualification phase, a maximum of 10 points was awarded for each shot.
 Top competitors sometimes achieved maximum results (a "possible") for the initial or qualification phase (600 for men and 400 for women).
-The majority of these full marks were achieved at non-directly ISSF supervised international and national-level matches and championships, where official ISSF recognized world records cannot be set.
-This leads to many national records in fact being equal to the world records.
+Most of these full marks were achieved non-directly ISSF supervised international and national-level matches and championships, where official ISSF-recognized world records cannot be set.
+This leads to many national records being equal to the world records.

 2013 to 2018 qualification rules

-The course of fire was 60 competition shots for men or 40 competition shots for women, all fired within 75 minutes for men or 50 minutes for women.
-During this initial or qualification phase a maximum of 10.9 points was awarded for each shot.
-The highest possible 60 shots score for men was 654.0 points and for woman 436.0 points.
+The course of fire was 60 competition shots for men or 40 for women, and all fired within 75 minutes for men or 50 minutes for women.
+During this initial or qualification phase, a maximum of 10.9 points was awarded for each shot.
+The highest possible 60-shot score for men was 654.0 points, and for women, 436.0 points.

 2018 qualification rules

-ISSF rules introduced in 2018 ended the gender differences, expanding the 40 shots qualification phase for women into 60 shots, setting the highest possible 60 shots score at 654.0 points.
+ISSF rules introduced in 2018 ended gender differences, expanding the 40-shot qualification phase for women to 60 shots and setting the highest possible 60-shot score at 654.0 points.